faraazmalak/viewportCallbacks/README.md

 # Registering a Callback

-//If you want to execute the callback on document ready as well, pass true as a sectond parameter to onChange(), as shown below
+If you want to execute the callback on document ready as well, pass true as a sectond parameter to onChange(), as shown below

 viewportCallbacks.onChange(function(viewport,isTouch){

-    //Your code goes here
+    Your code goes here

-    //Below parameters are passed to the callback function
+    Below parameters are passed to the callback function
     @viewport - active viewport
     @isTouch - if devices is touch enabled